Contact Us

 "This is a very unique, once-in-a-lifetime opportunity to build that foundation without any distractions," he added.
 "That level of rapport in such a little time can't be replicated elsewhere."

-It’s singles like Pugh, looking to find their perfect partner through what the show calls "the experiment," that has captured the imagination of so many Americans.
+It’s singles like Pugh, looking to find their perfect partner through what the show calls "the experiment," who have captured the imagination of so many Americans.

 The sixth season of Love Is Blind was the most watched show across any streaming platform this past March — the month after it was released — with 6 billion minutes watched.
 It has ranked among Nielsen’s Top 10 most-streamed titles 23 times throughout its lifetime.